s0569252/Portfolio/README.md

-# Imdi Melvana Mauladendra – Uni project
+# Imdi Melvana Mauladendra – Project

 Hi!
 I’m currently a Master's student in **Environmental Business Informatics** at HTW Berlin.
 I have a Bachelor's degree in **Business Informatics** and I’m passionate about using IT to solve business and environmental problems.